gert7/srt.nvim/README.md

   backward in time until min_pause is reached
   - On the end time, the start time of the next subtitle will be pushed forward in time until min_pause is reached
+- `SrtShiftTimeStrict` - shift the beginning or end time of a duration and enforce it on adjacent subtitles.
+A combination of `SrtShiftTime` and `SrtEnforce`

 ### Video commands